BYU-ITC-344/byu-itc-344.github.io/Final-Project-Documentation.md

 ## Academic Integrity

 Writing should be original unless clearly quoted.
 Source materials should be cited.
 Do not have AI generate your content.

+## Length and Format

+We have no page count, word count, font size, or margin guidelines.
+Please make the document long enough to cover the subject but not so long that it gets boring or repetitive.
+Use fonts, margins, headings and such that make the document appealing and easy to read.
+Be sure to cite references to any external materials that you used including websites, instructions, and so forth.
+Use any citation format that works for you.

 ## Grading Rubric